 Or Odinga might just be blowing smoke.

 The Kenyan candidate's website says that Raila Odinga's mother's name was Mary.

-(who was actually the third wife of Obama's polygamous grandfather — his real grandmother, the second wife, ran off with another man and her two children were raised by the third wife).
+In Obama's book, there is a long narrative by Obama's "grandmother" (who was actually the third wife of Obama's polygamous grandfather — his real grandmother, the second wife, ran off with another man and her two children were raised by the third wife).
 It mentions four children of the Senator's grandfather (by his three wives), none of whom were named Mary.

 A lot of people in Kenya assume that a President Obama would intervene to help his fellow Luo finally win the power that has so long been denied them in Kenyan politics.
 It would be helpful if Obama issued a categorical statement that if elected, he would not intervene in Kenyan affairs.
 This might persuade more Luo that rather than hope for ultimate victory through the deus ex machina of President Obama, that they are going to have to work things out with their fellow Kenyans.